Eschatologue/CM_wiki/docs/campaign/exploration/valinor/loc-underground.md

 ### Other Notable Locations

+**Cock Tower** – A moderately sized tower with a half-functioning observatory.
+You can see most of Underground Valinor from here—if only you had Darkvision...

+**Underground Lake** – An fishing spot for underground dwellers, now infested with aberrations.

+**Root of Irminsul** – Irminsul Generator's fuel line that extends to underground Valinor.
+It also has elevator that connects the surface to underground.

 <!---

-#### Bannockburn's Initiative Inc. Safehouse

-A heavily fortified bunker concealed beneath the guise of a decrepit building.
+**Bannockburn's Initiative Inc. Safehouse** – A heavily fortified bunker concealed beneath the guise of a decrepit building.
 This covert branch office serves as a crucial hub for the corporation, stocked with essential supplies—food, medicine, and clothing—alongside weapons and specialised equipment.

 --->

-**Cock Tower** – A moderately sized tower with a half-functioning observatory.
-You can see most of Underground Valinor from here—if only you had Darkvision...

-**Underground Lake** – An old fishing spot for darkwater dwellers, now infested with aberrations.